 iCEV Online Training Program: There will be an online component to our coursework which will help to enhance classroom materials.
 Students will be given access to these online lessons and will have due dates and assessments associated with this work.
-This platform integrates nicely with Canvas, and will be a large part of our learning process.
+This platform integrates nicely with our course competencies, and will be a large part of our learning process.
 Students will be given the chance to earn the Elanco Veterinary Medical Applications Certification at the end of the course.
+There is no extra cost to the student for this additional training.